ChrisZhu2050/chriszhu2050.github.io/README.md

         - BPE
           - characters, numbers and so on from Raw data
         - WordPiece
-          - Characters with/without ##, numbers and so from Raw data
+          - Characters with/without ##, numbers and so on from Raw data

           | TokenID | Character |
           |:----:|:----:|